 Part 1: Suffering a Crisis of Faith?
 Feed Your Faith, Starve Your Doubts

-(Original Post Date: March 13, 2017) Growing our own Sacred Grove The 1980s were challenging years for me.
-I began 1980 as a newlywed and began the 1990's as a mom to four kids.
-One of my difficulties involved questions of faith.
-Born and raised in The Church of Jesus Christ of Latter-day Saints, I had always had a rock-solid testimony of the gospel and of the Church.
-Still, like many young adults, I had questions regarding Church doctrine and LDS culture.
-My older sister, Janet, was ...
+(Original Post Date: March 13, 2017.
+Updated in October 2024)Faltering faith?
+The 1980s were challenging years for me.
+I began 1980 as a newlywed and 1990 as a mom to four kids.
+One of my challenges involved questions of faith.
+Born and raised in The Church of Jesus Christ of Latter-day Saints, I always had a rock-solid testimony of the gospel and of the Church.
+Still, like many American young women, I had questions regarding Church doctrine and Latter-day Saint culture.
+My older sister, Janet, ...
 VIEW POST

 The Giving Tree and The Proud Tree

 Nothing left to give?
 Every Sunday evening, I attended the Latter-day Saint Women's Support Group and listened as the women gradually exposed their vulnerability and anguish due to addiction within their families.
-(Even though mental illness has lost much of its societal stigma, addiction is still shrouded in secrecy and shame---especially within our American LDS culture.)
-The sisters' individual stories were sad and distressing: My son hates me.I have nothing left to give.I'm ...
+(Even though mental illness has lost much of its societal stigma, addiction is often still shrouded in secrecy and shame---particularly within our American Latter-day Saint culture.)
+The sisters' individual stories were sad and distressing: My son hates me.I have nothing ...
 VIEW POST

 - « Previous Page